A Glasgow pensioner who uses a wheelchair is keeping as healthy and independent as possible, in part due to her toilet.

 The Palma Vita is the brand-leading wash & dry toilet in Britain, and the only one manufactured here, by Closomat.

 Closomat is the UK’s leading supplier of toileting technology for disabled and elderly people.
-In addition to the Palma Vita, it manufactures and supplies a wall-hung version, the Lima Vita, its height adjustable counterpart the Lima Lift, plus provides a selection of personal care ancillaries- toilet lifters, height adjustable washbasins, hoists, changing benches and body driers.
+In addition to the Palma Vita, it manufactures and supplies a wall-hung version, the Lima Vita, plus provides a selection of personal care ancillaries- toilet lifters, height adjustable washbasins, hoists, changing benches and body driers.

 Founded 55 years ago, and still family-owned, the company is unique in its provision, in-house, of design advice, supply, installation, commissioning and after-sales service & maintenance.
-Details of the Closomat’s assistive toilet care offerings, plus further case studies from real-life users, can be found here.
+Click for more details of the Closomat’s assistive toilet care offerings, plus further case studies from real-life users, can be found here.